 Lameness in dairy cows

-Talk to your veterinarian about ways to reduce the lame mob on your farm through treatment and management practices.
+If you are having lameness issues talk to your vet about ways to reduce the problem through treatment and management practices.

 - Ensure all staff are trained in the proper management of cows on tracks and in the shed and in the early recognition of lameness signs in cows.
 Identifying and treating lame cows early will greatly speed recovery time.
 Our vets can provide tutorials on basic foot care.

 - Know when to call the vet.
 Some feet need veterinary attention and it is better that they get this before the damage is irreparable..

 - Have proper facilities for safely handling lame cows and the right equipment.
 A basic kit includes: soft rope (shoof rope or webbing strap), left and right hand hoof knives, hoof scraper, hoof test pliers, double action hoof trimmers.
 Keep gear well maintained, sharpened and oiled.

 - Check your tracks.
 Look for potential trouble areas, bottlenecks, congestion points etc.